emberjs/guides/source/tutorial/installing-addons.md

 Ember has a rich ecosystem of addons that can be easily added to projects.
 Addons provide a wide range of functionality to projects, often saving time and letting you focus on your project.

 To browse addons, visit the [Ember Observer](https://emberobserver.com/) website.
-It catalogs and categorizes ember addons that have been published to NPM and assigns them a score based on a variety of criteria.
+It catalogs and categorizes Ember addons that have been published to NPM and assigns them a score based on a variety of criteria.

 For Super Rentals, we'll take advantage of two addons: [ember-cli-tutorial-style](https://github.com/toddjordan/ember-cli-tutorial-style) and [ember-cli-mirage](http://www.ember-cli-mirage.com/).